Wanna Be a VJ: Wanna Be a VJ Too (1999)

 The second Wanna Be a VJ contest was won by 21-year-old Thalia DaCosta, from Sunrise, Florida.
+Chicago-born actress and media personality Marisa Sullivan, 19 at the time, was a runner-up out of the 12 finalists chosen from 8,000 hopefuls around the country to compete live on TRL in Times Square.

 Wanna Be a VJ 3 (2000)

 The third Wanna Be a VJ contest was won by Ray Munns.

 Munns went on to defend his job five times on a live show entitled TRL Presents: VJ for a Day, where he and the contestants introduced the eleven through fifteen videos of TRL.
 Ray was the first ever half-Korean VJ (he is also a quarter-Irish and a quarter-English) and was the first contest winner to stay longer than a year at MTV.
-Actress, Diana Polanshek was featured as a guest host with Ray Munns on MTV’s VJ 4 A Day.

 The runner up, Shannon Wiseman of Dallas, North Carolina, became a co-host for UPN's Atlanta Tonight in 2004 and the host of NASCAR.COM's Post-Race Show in 2005.